 Second Line of Defence: The risk management functions are responsible for maintaining independent risk oversight of the first line of defence and ensuring that a risk control framework is in place.
 They formulate risk policy and strategy and provide independent oversight and analysis of risk reporting.
-The responsibility for risk oversight and governance of risk rests with CISIL's Risk Forum.
+The responsibility for risk oversight and governance of risk rests with CISIL's Risk Forum reporting to the firm's Risk Committee.
 In addition, support functions such as Compliance, Legal and Information Security undertake ongoing independent oversight of risks.